 Pursues the goal of having a university community where all members honor each other's differences.
 It sets priorities, monitors changes and educates the community in order to create an environment in which all members will receive proper recognition, encouragement and support.
 Meetings: monthly Terms: 2 years.
 Appointees: 11 of the 27 members. – Reports to Administrative Council.

-Recommends policies and changes needed to provide an environment in which the needs of minority students, faculty, staff and administrators can be met and in which their experiences at Kutztown University can be enhanced.
-Meetings: TBD Terms: 2 years.
-Appointees: 5 of the 17 members. – Reports to Administrative Council.
+Kutztown University policies, programs, and/or procedures to support the creation of a culturally and psychologically “safe” environment in which the cultural, educational, and intellectual needs of students, staff, faculty, and administrators of color can be met and their experience at Kutztown enhanced.
+Terms: 2 years.
+Appointees: 5 of 18 members – Reports to Administrative Council.

 Addresses equity issues of concern to all women at the university.
 The commission will make recommendations to the Commission on Human Diversity concerning the conditions necessary for women students, faculty, staff and administrators to assert their expectations of respect, recognition and reward with special attention to minority women and the under-utilization of the talents and perspectives of women throughout the university.
 Meetings: monthly Terms: 2 years.
 Appointees: 10 of the 27 members. –Reports to Administrative Council.